darktable-org/dtdocs/content/lighttable/lighttable-modes/full-preview.md

 Regions in the image with a high level of sharpness are indicated with red borders.
 If no such regions are found, any regions of moderate sharpness are identified with a blue border.
 Note that this is not the same as the [focus peaking](../../module-reference/utility-modules/shared/focus-peaking.md) indicator, which is another way to identifying areas of sharpness within an image.

-Sometimes pressing W or Ctrl+W may not appear to have any effect -- in such cases, click on the image thumbnail and press the corresponding key again.

 If you want the full preview to stay in place without having to hold the W key, you can enable sticky preview mode by pressing F. In sticky preview mode, you can zoom and pan within the image in a similar way to the [culling](./culling.md) mode.
 Press F or ESC to return to the original view.